gastonbordet/js-algorithms-and-data-structures/Data structures/README.md

 # Binary trees

 Each parent node can have at most two children.
 Every node to the left of a parent node is always less thant the parent while every node to the right is always greater than the parent.

+# Tree traversal

+There's to main approches to traversing a tree, breath-first search (bfs) and depth-first search (dfs)

+Breath-first search visit every node on the same level